FelixOnline/v2/content/articles/2010-1-22-googles-done-with-chinas-censorship.md

 subtitle: >
   Simon Worthington takes a look at the story that has the technology press going crazy over censorship
 date: "2010-01-22 19:04:37 +0000"

 # Attributes from Felix Online V1
 id: "56"
 old_path: /tech/56/googles-done-with-chinas-censorship
 aliases:
  - /tech/56/googles-done-with-chinas-censorship
+imported: true
+comments:
+ - Good for Google Information is a right and should be censored in any way or formlol why has it got ravi as authorRavi uploaded this and Im a little behind schedule with the backend of this site so you cant select other authors at uploadtime just yet will fix this soonGood article As Ravi says good for Google

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true